Program Approach of Elementary Heritage Studies

 We have designed the elementary heritage studies program to introduce and develop in students key social studies skills as well as foundations in geography, economics, history, government, civics, and culture.
 Activities and skills sections in the student edition prepare students for learning these skills while lessons balance between each of the social studies areas.

 The teacher editions include suggested discussion topics and activities that give students opportunities to practice collaboration and creativity.
 The student editions include numerous exercises that require students to observe and interact with information—they will need to organize information into chronological order and discern connections between events.
-Additionally, students will learn map-reading skills by interacting with graphic information in the form of charts, graphs, map illustrations, and diagrams.
+Additionally, students will learn map-reading skills by interacting with charts, graphs, map illustrations, and diagrams.
 Teacher-directed discussions help students to make connections between the graphics and text.

 Evaluating Problems from a Biblical Worldview

 Our elementary heritage studies program develops students’ critical-thinking skills by encouraging them to evaluate sources, cultures, and events from a biblical worldview.
-Students need to develop a knowledge of our society’s past and understand the values that have shaped our nation’s story in order to make wise decisions about the values they will hold in the future.
+Students need to develop a knowledge of the United States’ past and understand the values that have shaped the nation’s story in order to make wise decisions about the values they will hold in the future.
 The student editions will help them understand the institutions that God has created that make up our culture.
 God has designed marriage, family, government, industry, economics, and the church to serve specific purposes.
 He has also designed the earth itself to serve specific purposes.
-Not only will it help them understand those institutions, our planet, and our history, it will also help them to recognize and critique secular representations.
+Not only will our program help students understand those institutions, our planet, and our history, it will also help them to recognize and critique secular representations.
 By studying culture and society from a biblical worldview, students learn to evaluate the effects of the Fall on their culture.
 They also learn to live in their world as God intended.

-Activities will highlight founding documents, giving them an opportunity to evaluate the principles that our nation was founded on.
+Activities will highlight founding documents, giving students an opportunity to evaluate the principles that the United States was founded on.
 These resources help the teacher to dig deeper than the dates and facts of history and social studies.
 History chapters in the student editions help students to understand that history isn’t just a random and meaningless series of events.
 As they evaluate historical events according to biblical standards, they will be able to clearly see how the Fall still impacts the course of human history.

 Proposing Solutions from a Biblical Worldview